 🌞 There are also resorts around the island which are mostly diving resorts;

-🌞 The island already has their own electrical power source;
+🌞 The island already has its own electrical power source;

 ENJOY YOUR VISIT!